Introducing our suite of multidisciplinary study options for arts, languages and cultures students.

 - BA (Hons) Drama

 - BA (Hons) Drama and Film Studies

 - BA (Hons) English Language

 - BSc (Hons) International Disaster Management & Humanitarian Response

 - BA (Hons) Japanese Studies

 - BA (Hons) Middle Eastern Studies

 - MusB (Hons) (Please note that this does not include the 'joint course' with RNCM)

-- BA (Hons) Religions and Theology
+- BA (Hons) Religions, Theology and Ethics

 - BA (Hons) Russian Studies